oVirt/ovirt-site/source/feature/gluster-volume-asynchronous-tasks-management.html.md

 ## Detailed Description

-Support managing the following gluster async tasks from the oVirt UI
+Support managing the following gluster operations that run asynchronously, from the oVirt UI

 *   rebalance volume
-*   replace brick
 *   remove brick

-User should be able to start any of these tasks as follows:
+User should be able to start any of these operations as follows:

 *   Select a volume and click on the button "Start Rebalance"
-*   Select a brick and click on the button "Replace"
+*   Select a brick and click on the button "Remove"
-*   When removing a brick, select/un-select a checkbox "Retain data".
-If selected, the remove brick operation should be triggered in asynchronous fashion.
-If not, it should be performed in a synchronous way by passing the "force" option to "gluster volume remove-brick" command
+    -   When removing a brick, select/un-select a checkbox "Migrate data".
+If selected, the remove brick operation will be triggered in asynchronous fashion by first migrating the data from the brick to be removed.This is the default option.
+If not checked, the remove is performed with the "force" option to "gluster volume remove-brick" command.
+This is a synchronous operation

 **Task Monitoring**

-*   Introduce a new sub-tab "Tasks" under "Clusters", which lists all running gluster tasks on the selected cluster, along with the current status.
-*   User should be able to select a task in this view, and perform any of the operations supported on that task.
-These could be any of

-      - pause
-      - resume
-      - abort
-      - commit
+*   Tasks can be monitored using the Tasks sub-tab in the bottom pane of the UI
+*   A child step is added to the Executing step, the status of which is periodically updated as long as the task is in progress
+*   User can also check the status of the task from the Volume/Bricks tabs by selecting the volume/brick.

+**Task Operations**

+Once started, a rebalance volume or remove-brick can be stopped while in progress.
+This can be done from the Volumes/Bricks tab depending on the operation.

+*   For rebalance volume, clicking on the volume which is being rebalanced will enable a UI option to stop the task
+*   For remove brick, clicking on one or more bricks that have a remove brick operation in progress will enable a UI option to stop the task.

 ## Design